kxgolder/Shazamboni/README_HARDWARE.md

 ## Summary

-This is a markdown file about all of the hardware both the Electrical and Computer Engineer (henceforth referred as ECE) and Mechanical Engineer (henceforth referred as ME) teams used in creating the Shazamboni.
+This is a markdown file about all of the hardware both the Electrical and Computer Engineer (henceforth referred as ECE) and Mechanical Engineer (henceforth referred as MechE) teams used in creating the Shazamboni.
 It features schematics, CAD diagrams, vendor information, our bill of materials (BOM), power requirements, references, a video, and finally assembly of the final Shazamboni product.

 ## Table of Contents